 - Action: Call technician, adjust temperature

-Also check your thermometers.
-Many entrepreneurs forget that digital thermometers need to be calibrated.
-A thermometer that reads 2 degrees too low gives you a false sense of security.
+Don't forget your thermometers.
+Many restaurant owners overlook that digital thermometers need regular calibration.
+A thermometer reading 2 degrees low gives you false confidence.

 Cleaning schedules and documentation

-In many kitchens, cleaning schedules only exist on paper.
-The reality is often different.
+In many kitchens, cleaning schedules exist only on paper.
+Reality often tells a different story.

 Check per piece of equipment: